 W.A.
-Bogart is the published author/editor of 8 books including Permit but Discourage: Regulating Excessive Consumption (New York: Oxford University Press, 2011) and Regulating Obesity?: Government, Society, and Questions of Public Health (New York: Oxford University Press, 2013).
+Bogart is the published author/editor of 8 books including Permit but Discourage: Regulating Excessive Consumption (New York: Oxford University Press, 2011), Regulating Obesity?: Government, Society, and Questions of Public Health (New York: Oxford University Press, 2013), and Off the Street: Legalizing Drugs (A J. Patrick Boyer Book, Dundurn Press, 2016).

 Published Books